MykolaShv/stepik_auto_tests_course/README.md

 # stepik_auto_tests_course
-that is my hometask to thecourse.
+that is my hometask to the course.
 Just for studing